-- The nature of the industry and sector, control environment and business performance including key drivers for directors' remuneration, bonus levels and performance targets. - Enquiring of local management and parent company management, including obtaining and reviewing supporting documentation, concerning the Company's policies and procedures relating to: - Identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - Detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected of alleged fraud; - ° The internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Discussing among the engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud; - Obtaining an understanding of the legal and regulatory frameworks that the Company operates in, focusing on those laws and regulations that had a direct effect on the financial statements, such as the Companies Act 2006, pensions and tax legislation, or that had a fundamental effect on the operations of the Company, including General Data Protection requirements, Anti-bribery and corruption policy and the Health & Safety Regulations.
+- The nature of the industry and sector in which the company operates; the control environment and business performance including key drivers for directors' remuneration, bonus levels and performance targets. - The outcome of enquiries of local management and parent company management, including whether management was aware of any instances of non-compliance with laws and regulations, and whether management had knowledge of any actual, suspected, or alleged fraud. - Supporting documentation relating to the company's policies and procedures for: - Identifying, evaluating, and complying with laws and regulations - Detecting and responding to the risks of fraud - The internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - The outcome of discussions amongst the engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud. - The legal and regulatory framework in which the company operates, particularly those laws and regulations which have a direct effect on the financial statements, such as the Companies Act 2006, pensions and tax legislation, or which had a fundamental effect on the operations of the company, including General Data Protection requirements, and Antibribery and Corruption.